Sparse hypergraphs: new bounds and constructions: Introduction

 \subsection{Lower bounds from rainbow-cycle-free hypergraphs and additive number theory}

-In the literature, constructions of sparse hypergraphs which meet the lower bound of Conjecture \ref{conjecture} are rare.
-Moreover, all of the previously known constructions satisfy either $r=3$ or $e=3$ \cite{t=3}.
-In the range $r\ge 4$ and $e\ge 4$, there are no known constructions satisfying the conjectured lower bound.
-In this paper we present several new constructions which break this barrier.
-We prove that the lower bound part of Conjecture \ref{conjecture} is true for $r\ge 3$, $k=2$ and $e=4,5,7,8$.
-A novel idea of our proof is that we find that rainbow-cycle-free linear hypergraphs are good candidates for sparse hypergraphs.
-Rainbow cycles are defined on $r$-uniform $r$-partite linear hypergraphs.
-They are special types of the Berge cycles \cite{hypercycle2}, \cite{hypercycle1} with an additional property, that the turning vertices of the cycle must be located in distinct vertex parts of the hypergraph.
-For the sake of saving space, the definition of the rainbow cycle is postponed to Section 3.
-We can prove the following theorem:
+In the literature, sparse hypergraphs attaining the lower bound of Conjecture \ref{conjecture} are quite rare.
+Indeed, prior to our results, there was no construction that matches the conjectured lower bound when $\min \{e,r\}\ge 4$.

+We break this barrier by showing that the lower bound of Conjecture \ref{conjecture} is true for $r\ge 3$, $k=2$ and $e=4,5,7,8$.
+A novel idea of our approach is that we find that rainbow-cycle-free linear hypergraphs (whose definition is given in Section \ref{3}) are good candidates for constructing sparse hypergraphs.
+Rainbow cycles are defined on linear $r$-partite $r$-graphs.
+Loosely speaking, they are Berge cycles \cite{hypercycle2,hypercycle1} with an additional property: the vertices of the cycle are located in distinct vertex parts of the $r$-partite hypergraph.